BetterAndroid/BetterAndroid/docs-source/src/en/library/ui-extension.md

 // If you need to use Intent.FLAG_ACTIVITY_NEW_TASK to start another activity,
 // you can use it directly like this. context.startActivity<AnotherActivity>(newTask = true)
+// If you need to add launch options, you can add the "options" parameter.
+// For example, we need a shared element transition animation. val options = ActivityOptionsCompat.makeSceneTransitionAnimation(activity).toBundle() context.startActivity<AnotherActivity>(options = options)
+// Similarly, you can use it directly in a Fragment.
+// Assume this is your Fragment. val fragment: Fragment
+// Assume AnotherActivity is your target Activity. fragment.startActivity<AnotherActivity>()
 ```

 If you need to start an `Activity` from an external app, you can use the following method.